elcritch/figuro/README.md

 Originally based on Fidget it now has a multi-threaded core and improved event system.
 All widgets are typed and can contain their own state.

-*Warning*: Figuro is still in an *alpha* stage and code and apis will be in flux.
-Some pieces still aren't completed.
+*Note*: Figuro is now in an *beta* stage with all the key pieces working.
+There's likely to be churn in the APIs but it's mostly stabalized.

 ## Example